 Be careful when meeting women, too.
 They have an uncanny ability to seduce you and make you feel like an amazing man at the beginning of dating.
 They’re not doing it to manipulate you; it’s because they like you.
 However, we’re not trying to find women that like us.
 We’re trying to find women that are amazing and like us.
 Sometimes men will even be attracted to amazing women that don’t like them.
 This is a different issue altogether because they end up chasing a woman who isn’t interesting and they waste their time.

 Time is your biggest issue.
 Depending how old you are when you read this, you have, on average, about 20,000 days left on this Earth.
 It may seem like a lot, but time goes by extremely fast.
 Don’t waste it with someone you aren’t truly interested in.
 Consciously choose a partner that’s good to you, supports you, and is the right match.
 That way, you’ll have a better chance of success and a happier life.

-You can make that happen for you right now by getting access to my flagship program Hooked.
-This is my step-by-step program for turning yourself into the type of man that women find naturally attractive without using cheesy pickup lines or acting like someone you’re not.
-It comes with a bunch of bonuses, access to my private Facebook group Tripp’s Corner and a 60-day money back guarantee so you have nothing to lose.
+Want to learn secrets about women and dating most men will never know…?
+Everything you need to know about attracting and dating the kind of women you truly desire is in my program Hooked.
+This is my step-by-step course for turning yourself into the type of man that women find naturally attractive while still being your genuine self.
+It comes with a bunch of bonuses including access to my private Facebook group Tripp’s Corner and it’s backed by a 60-day money back guarantee.
+Click here to learn more about my program Hooked.